 Insurance contracts can be confusing, complicated agreements that contain provisions that many laypeople find impossible to understand.
 In many cases, insurance companies use this technical barrier to take advantage of claimants, not only by failing to resolve claims in accordance with their obligations under the contract, but sometimes by imposing restrictions on claimants that were not effectively communicated pursuant to the language of the contract.

 At Berg Plummer Johnson & Raval, LLP, our Houston disability insurance lawyers are knowledgeable about insurers, disability insurance coverage plans, and how insurance companies process claims.
-Our attorneys are variously AV-rated, have been recognized as Super Lawyers, and have been named as among the Best Lawyers in America.
 We work closely with clients throughout the disability claim process, from the submission for disability benefits to appeal and all the way through to litigation, if necessary.
 Our attorneys have successfully litigated cases in state and federal court, at both the trial and appellate levels.